SunaCho/SunaCho/README.md

-### ✨
+### ✨ Hello There!

-- Ewha W. Uni.
-Climate & Energy Systems Engineering
+- 🔭 Suna Cho, Climate and Energy Systems Engineering, Ewha Womans University, Seoul
-- Python & C & C++
-- Currently interested in ML and Data Science
+- 💬 Currently interested in ML and Data Sciences

 <!--
 **SunaCho/SunaCho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.